r4victor/syncabook/README.md

 $ syncabook download_files https://librivox.org/civil-disobedience-by-henry-david-thoreau/ civil_disobedience
 ```

-2. Audio is recored in two parts, thus we create two files in  `civil_disobedience/plainext/` in which we respecpectively copy content of the first and the second part.
+2. Audio is recorded in two parts, thus we create two files in  `civil_disobedience/plainext/` in which we respectively copy the contents of the first and the second part.
 This is a little bit of manual labor.
-If a book is long and recording is made in units like chapters, then `split_text` command can help us to automate this proccess.
+If a book is long and recording is made in units like chapters, then `split_text` command can help us to automate this process.

 3. Convert plain text files into XHTML files: